KevinElberger/react-spotify-muse/README.md

 # React Spotify Muse

-A small, simple and clean React component to help you show others what you're listening to at the moment.
+A small, simple, and clean React component to help you show others what you're listening to at the moment.

 ## Installation